 Dubliner Ferdia Mac Anna started out in music, fronting Rocky De Valera and the Gravediggers in the punk era, and latterly, The Rhythm Kings.
 His first novel, The Last of the High Kings, was originally published by Penguin, with a “Modern Irish Classics” edition brought out by New Island Books in 2011.
 It was made into a film starring Gabriel Byrne and Jared Leto.
 His other literary work includes novels The Ship Inspector and Cartoon City as well as a memoir, The Rocky Years.
 He was producer and script editor on the acclaimed BAFTA-winning BBC/RTE children’s drama series, ‘Custer’s Last Stand-Up’ and he lectured in Screenwriting and Television Production at various colleges including The National Film School IADT.
 He currently lectures at UCD and the Open University.
-His debut feature film, All About Eva, premiered at the Jameson Dublin International Film Festival in 2014.
+He is also a sought after film script and fiction writing coach.

 John Banville, Eoin Colfer, Billy Roche, Colm Tóibín

 Four of Ireland’s most acclaimed writers, John Banville, Eoin Colfer, Billy Roche and Colm Tóibín share one thing in common: their Wexford origins.
 For WexFour, a project originally commissioned to commemorate the 40th Anniversary of the Wexford Arts Centre, they have each written a unique one-act drama.
 Editor Ben Barnes describes the collection as, “short works illuminated by skilful writing’ where ‘all traverse the familiar territory of loneliness and loss; of spirited humour in the face of diversity; of a battered but still resilient hope for, and belief in, a better future.”